 There's only a few steps.
 Firstly, navigate to your Team Settings.

 Click on the teammate table row to change the role/permissions.

 Use the checkbox to make a user an admin.
 To make someone a chat users use the dropdown menu to assign them the proper role.
 If you're setting a teammate's role to User, make sure that you're conscious of what Conversation permissions you're giving them.
 We'll go over what each of these options are in Section 5 of this article.
-One this page you also have the ability to assign Pro Video and Calendar permissions to teammates.

 4. User vs. Admin permissions